dvordrova/kind-istio-tempo-otel/README.md

 # What

-Create cluster with grafana, tempo, victoria metrics To discover how spans draws like a service graph in tempo
+Create cluster with grafana, tempo, victoria metrics, istio and To discover how spans draws like a service graph in tempo

 # Prerequisites